discordjs/guide/guide/additional-features/reloading-commands.md

 }
 ```

-The snippet above uses a `try/catch` block to load the command file and add it to `client.commands`.
+The snippet above uses a `try...catch` block to load the command file and add it to `client.commands`.
 In case of an error, it will log the full error to the console and notify the user about it with the error's message component `error.message`.
 Note that you never actually delete the command from the commands Collection and instead overwrite it.
 This behavior prevents you from deleting a command and ending up with no command at all after a failed `require()` call, as each use of the reload command checks that Collection again.

 <ResultingCode path="additional-features/reloading-commands" />